SNRI antidepressants: Know the risks

 This Really Happened

-One hour later, the ER called Poison Control to report that the patient had mild heart rhythm changes.
+One hour later, the ER called Poison Control to report that the man had mild heart rhythm changes.
 Poison Control recommended continued monitoring and suggested the ER prepare to give treatment if the patient's heart rhythm worsened.

-When Poison Control followed up 1 hour later, heart rhythm changes were still present, but the patient’s HR had come down to 109 beats per minute.
-At 6 hours after the ingestion, the emergency physician reported that the HR was then less than 100 beats per minute and the ECG showed normal heart rhythm.
+When Poison Control followed up 1 hour later, heart rhythm changes were still present, but the man’s HR had come down to 109 beats per minute.
+At 6 hours after the ingestion, the emergency physician reported that the HR was then less than 100 and the ECG showed normal heart rhythm.
+The man was eventually cleared for transfer to a psychiatric facility.